Ski and Snowboard Wax Clinic

 How To: Ski & Board Wax Clinic

-At most shops, you'd pay $25 for a full waxing.
-It's not too expensive, but it does take a lot of time to drop off & pick up your equipment.
-And it's really better to wax throughout the season, preferably every time you go out.
+At most shops, you'd pay $45-$60 (2010 prices) for a full waxing.
+It may not be too expensive, but it does take a lot of time to drop off & pick up your equipment.
+And it's really better to wax throughout the season, preferably every time to every 3 days of skiing or boarding.

 So the way to go is learning the skills yourself, so you can do it easily whenever you need to.
 It's a fairly simple garage or kitchen task with the right tools and a little floor covering.
-(We won't do edge tuning here, but we will discuss and demonstrate tuning.)
+(We won't do edge tuning or base repairs here.)

 We'll show you how to remove your old wax, use an iron to apply the fresh coat and how to buff the surface.
 You'll get a shopping list hand-out, recommendations on wax types for each condition, and a how-to list to take with you for your at-home waxes.